stackitcloud/terraform-provider-stackit/docs/index.md

 - `argus_custom_endpoint` (String) Custom endpoint for the Argus service
 - `credentials_path` (String) Path of JSON from where the credentials are read.
 Takes precedence over the env var `STACKIT_CREDENTIALS_PATH`.
 Default value is `~/.stackit/credentials.json`.
 - `dns_custom_endpoint` (String) Custom endpoint for the DNS service
-- `jwks_custom_endpoint` (String) Custom endpoint for the jwks API, which is used to get the json web key sets (jwks) to validate tokens when using the key flow
+- `jwks_custom_endpoint` (String, Deprecated) Custom endpoint for the jwks API, which is used to get the json web key sets (jwks) to validate tokens when using the key flow
 - `loadbalancer_custom_endpoint` (String) Custom endpoint for the Load Balancer service
 - `logme_custom_endpoint` (String) Custom endpoint for the LogMe service
 - `mariadb_custom_endpoint` (String) Custom endpoint for the MariaDB service